HTCheater/Il2CppExplorer/README.md

 # Il2CppExplorer

-Il2CppExplorer is a [Game Guardian](https://gameguardian.net/download) framework which is designed to make script creation for games built with Unity easier.
+Il2CppExplorer is a library for [Game Guardian](https://gameguardian.net/download) scripts which is designed to make script creation for games built with Unity easier.
 To get function and class names and more get [Il2CppDumper](https://github.com/Perfare/Il2CppDumper)

 ## Installation